2004 San Francisco 49ers season: Week 6: at New York Jets

 It seemed the 49ers would obtain their second straight victory when they secured a 14-point lead before halftime.
 However, the 49ers' defense fell apart after the half and the Jets scored 22 unanswered points and forced two turnovers to secure the win.
 With the 49ers' loss, they fell to 1–5 heading into their bye week.

 Week 8: at Chicago Bears

 Coming out of their bye, the 49ers took an early lead, this time 10–7, however, they were shut out in the second half.
 Despite three turnovers, the Bears came away with the victory.
 Between the two teams, five field goals were scored, including two from longer than 50 yards.
 The loss dropped the 49ers to 1–6 on the season.

 Week 9: vs. Seattle Seahawks

 In another high-scoring affair, the Seahawks clinched a season sweep over the 49ers using their high-powered offense.
-The game was back-and-forth until the Seahawks a lead at 28–24 that they would not relinquish, beating the 49ers in nearly every statistically category.
+The game was back-and-forth until the Seahawks gained a lead at 28–24 that they would not relinquish, beating the 49ers in nearly every statistical category.
 Their third straight loss dropped the 49ers to 1–7.